-As reported by AHIP, among those who selected a Medigap policy in Virginia, nearly two-thirds (64.6%) choose Plan F, 14.9% select Plan G and 7.4% are enrolled in Plan N. Below is the breakdown of the number of Virginia enrollees by Medigap plan type.
+As reported by AHIP, 441,619 Virginia beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of Virginia enrollees by Medigap plan type.

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that your Virginia Medicare Supplement Insurance plan does not include coverage for prescription drugs.
 However, you can buy an additional Medicare Prescription Drug plan to help you with prescription drug costs or you may want to consider a Medicare Advantage plan, which typically includes coverage for prescription drugs and may also include other benefits, such as dental, vision, hearing and gym memberships.